open-risk/openNPL/docs/source/installation.rst

 The above steps are typical Django project installation steps.
 If you experience trouble at any point, the `Django online FAQ <https://docs.djangoproject.com/en/3.1/faq/>`_ should help you out.

+..
+Note:: The project uses an sqlite3 database for good reason!
+If things go pear-shaped with your database simply remove the file and start again.

 We welcome your feedback and support, raise a `github ticket <https://github.com/open-risk/openNPL/issues>`_ if you want to report a bug or need a new feature.